wermipls/sm64-emuguide/pj64-wiiu-gcn.md

 [!ref target="blank" text="Download (manual setup only)"](https://github.com/wermipls/pj64-wiiu-gcn/releases)

 !!!
-This plugin is experimental and currently untested on other adapters than official Nintendo and Mayflash.
 Please report any problems on [GitHub](https://github.com/wermipls/pj64-wiiu-gcn/issues).
 Make sure to include a log file, placed in `Logs/pj64-wiiu-gcn.txt`.
 !!!

-A proof of concept input plugin with native support for the Wii U/Switch Gamecube adapter (and clones in Wii U mode).
-No full rebinding available, but there is a couple of toggles which should cover most of usecases.
+An input plugin with native support for the Wii U/Switch Gamecube adapter (and clones in Wii U mode).
 Make sure that any programs using the adapter (such as Dolphin, Yuzu or GCNUSBFeeder) are closed.
 Before starting the emulator, make sure your controller is plugged into the **first port** on the adapter.
 If you didn't install the **WinUSB driver** through **Zadig** yet, see next section.

 ## WinUSB driver install